gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 React Router would pass a `history` prop to components that you could use to navigate.

-If you need to do programmatic navigation, import instead of the @reach/router's `navigate` function.
+If you need to do programmatic navigation, import @reach/router's navigate function instead.

 ```javascript
 import { navigate } from "@reach/router"